laaksonen/pomodoro/README.md

 [pomodoro.laaksonen.io](http://pomodoro.laaksonen.io) **(Live application)**

-Pomodoro is a time management application that is based on the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a technique based on the idea of frequent short breaks to improve mental agility.
+*Pomodoro* is a time management application based on the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a technique based on the idea of frequent short breaks to improve mental agility.